alexfigliolia/repokit/README.md

 A knowledgebase for your repository - wrapped in a CLI.

-Repokit is designed for large teams in complex codebases to publish self-documenting commands, API's, and workflows to a central CLI.
+Repokit is designed for large teams in complex codebases to publish self-documenting commands, API's, and workflows to a central repository-owned CLI.

 The Repokit CLI exists as a living source of documentation and knowledge - growing alongside your team.